Bob Rucho

-Robert Anthony Rucho (born December 8, 1948) is a former Republican member of the North Carolina General Assembly representing the state's thirty-ninth Senate district, including parts of Mecklenburg County.
+Robert Anthony Rucho (born December 8, 1948) is an American dentist and former Republican politician who served as Member of the North Carolina General Assembly representing the state's thirty-ninth Senate district, including parts of Mecklenburg County.

 Career

 Rucho, a dentist from Matthews, North Carolina, served as co-chairman of the Senate Finance Committee until his abrupt resignation in June 2013 following a dispute with Senate President Pro Tempore Phil Berger over tax reform policy.
 Berger never accepted the resignation and the next month, Rucho resumed his chairmanship.

 Views on the Affordable Care Act

 Rucho gained much criticism, including from within his own party, after he tweeted "Justice Roberts's pen & Obamacare has done more damage to the USA then [sic] the swords of the Nazis, Soviets & terrorists combined" on December 15, 2013.

 Rucho v.
 Common Cause

 Rucho notably was named as the defendant in the 2019 Supreme Court case Rucho v.
 Common Cause, which involved redistricting and partisan gerrymandering.
 Though Rucho had already departed the state legislature by the time the case made its way up to the Supreme Court, he had previously been the chair of the committee in the state senate responsible for redrawing North Carolina's congressional districts, which drew a map heavily favoring Republicans under his leadership.